Skip to Content

 If you love this recipe as much as I do, please write a five-star review in the comment section below (or on Pinterest with the “tried it” button – you can now add pictures into reviews, too!), and be sure to help me share on facebook!

-This easy and hearty cowboy soup recipe with ground beef is budget friendly, feeds a crowd, and is ready in 30 minutes!
-Great for warming up on a chilly night!
+This easy and hearty soup recipe with ground beef is budget friendly, feeds a crowd, and is ready in 30 minutes!
+Great for warming up on a cold winter day!

 bowl of soup